The InSAR absolute phase amid singularities: Across-track InSAR absolute phase

 where $u_{\mathrm{point}}^{\circ}$ and $u_{\mathrm{point}}^{\bullet}$ are the contributions from point scatterers located at $q^{\circ}$ and $q^{\bullet}$, respectively.
 The weight parameter $\alpha$ determines the relative strength.
 This coherent model only accounts for the direct return from each scatterer.

 The two-scatterer absolute phase is plotted as a function of baseline $b$ with heavy lines in Fig. \ref{fig:monostatic}b).
 For equally strong scatterers ($\alpha = 0.5$; black), the absolute phase $\phi^{\mathrm{a}}(b)$ for small baselines $b \lesssim 0.6$ agrees with that of a point scatterer located at $q = 0.5$, halfway between the two scatterers.
-However, negative interference in the single-look interferogram for increasing $b$ is seen in the polar plot.
-For a critical baseline $b_{\mathrm{c}} \approx 0.6$, the circle in both plots demarcates where the return is numerically zero.
+However, the inset plots shows decreasing magnitude with increasing $b$ (direction of arrows) arising from negative interference, while the magnitude of a single scatterer would be independent of baseline.
+For a singular baseline $b_{\mathrm{s}} \approx 0.6$, the circle in both plots demarcates where the return is numerically zero.
 At this singularity, $\phi^{\mathrm{a}}$ of a point scatterer at $q = 0 = q_{\circ}$ deviates from that of a point scatter at $q = 1 = q^{\bullet}$ by $\pi$.
-While $\varphi$ is well-defined for $b > b_{\mathrm{c}}$, neither the absolute phase nor the phase center position are.
+While $\varphi$ is well-defined for $b > b_{\mathrm{s}}$, neither the absolute phase nor the phase center position are.

 The absolute phase of pair of unequally bright scatterers is influenced by the singularity.
 For the case where the hollow scatterer at $q^{\circ} = 0$ is brighter ($\alpha = 0.6$; green), $\phi^{\mathrm{a}}(b)$ exceeds that of a point scatterer at $q = 0$ for $b \gtrsim b_{\mathrm{c}}$.
 The phase center for $b = b_{\mathrm{max}}$ is at $q < 0$.
 Conversely, that for $\alpha = 0.4$ (red) exceeds $q = 1$, the position of the filled scatterer.
 While the wrapped phases for $b = b_{\mathrm{max}}$ are seen to be similar in the polar plot, the absolute phases deviate by more than $\pi$.